Accelerated Pathways Frequently Asked Questions

 Who is eligible for Accelerated Pathways?

 Eligibility is based on a student’s grade point average and standardized college-level test scores.
 Dual Enrollment is available to students from 6th-12th grade.
-Students who are 6th-10th must have at least a 3.5 unweighted, cumulative GPA and Juniors and Seniors that have a 3.0 unweighted, cumulative GPA or higher.
-Students must also meet the required minimum test score levels.
+Students who are 6th-10th must have at least a 3.0 unweighted, cumulative GPA and two letters of recommendation.
+Juniors and Seniors must have a 3.0 unweighted, cumulative GPA or higher.
+All students must also meet the required minimum test score levels.

 What are the required test scores to participate in Accelerated Pathways?